-YOUR SUPPORT MAKES SURE CALIFORNIANS HAVE TRUSTWORTHY REPORTING DURING THE CORONAVIRUS OUTBREAK.
+YOUR SUPPORT MAKES SURE CALIFORNIANS HAVE TRUSTWORTHY REPORTING DURING THE PANDEMIC.

 A statewide media collaboration to raise awareness about poverty and income inequality through in-depth journalism and community outreach.